simonmichael/hledger/hledger/Hledger/Cli/Commands/Accounts.md

 In flat mode you can add `--drop N` to omit the first few account name components.
 Account names can be depth-clipped with `depth:N` or `--depth N` or `-N`.

+With `--types`, it also shows each account's type, if it's known.
+(See Declaring accounts > Account types.)

 Examples:

 ```shell